agilepro/epiconsciousness/docs/Ethics/Morality/what-is-morality.md

 **Cultural Values & Laws** - Cultures will embody statements about what is and is not good, usually expressed as a rule to follow.
 Some of these are formally written and adopted as laws.
 Moral rules and laws are different degrees of the same thing: they both encourage (or enforce) behavior which is considered to be good.
 Some cultural values are less explicit, and appear only as guidelines or simply a shared idea among the participants of the culture.
 Laws exist from local, to community, to city, to state, to country, and somethings the whole world.
 Laws will occasionally conflict with each other.
 Because these are rules, they only approximate the real moral valence.
 The term **ethics** generally plays at this level.

-**Moral Rules & Intuition** - A set of rules that an individual claims or aspires to live by.
+**Personal Code of Conduct** - A set of rules that an individual claims or aspires to live by.
 These are largely adopted from the culture, but an individual does not always agree with their culture, especially when they find themselves in a multi-cultural situation where the individual might have to chose between two conflicting rules.
 These must be expressed as rules.
 It would be the set of rules that an individual would claim to follow if they could.
 That set is limited to what a person can remember and internalize.
 The term **morality** generally plays at this level.

 **Performed Actions** - What an individual actually does.
 People follow their own rules most of the time, but sometimes it is too much trouble and shortcuts are taken.
 The actions are the true measure of what an individuals thinks is good or bad, and they are somewhat more pragmatic than the explicitly stated rules.

-There is a tensions between the bottom two as people try to put their own morals into action.
-Most people have an internalized set of moral rules.
+There is a tension between the bottom two as people try to put their own morals into action.
+Most people have an internalized code of conduct.
 They may have an intuitive understanding of right and wrong that transcends the rules they claim to follow.
 That is, there might be an explicit rule to turn someone in for a crime, however one might allow someone to get away because for some reason they did not deserve it.
 There may not be an explicit rule to cover the situation, however rules conflict in their detail, and one must use judgement in selecting which rules apply to which situation.

-There is a tension between the personal moral rules and the cultural values and laws.
+There is a tension between the personal code of conduct and the cultural values and laws.
 Most laws represent the morals of a culture in a written form.
 But in the case of an unjust law, it can be moral to show civil disobedience when the law can be shown to contradict other recognized moral rules.
-You personal morals may override the laws or cultural norms.
+Your personal code of conduct may override the laws or cultural norms.

 Sometimes a minority group embedded in a larger culture may be faced with conflicting rules they need to choose between.
 In this case the individual has to choose which cultural rules to follow, and which rules to breach.
 Again, the personal morals must guide that decision.